Medology/.github/.github/ISSUE_TEMPLATE/Standard-Dependencies-Issue-Template.md

 devchat: < Dependency name > has been updated to <dependency target version> See <link to new features or this Issue > for available features and fixes

 ## Progress
-### Reviewed Issues - completed by Dependency Master
+### Code Reviewed Issues - completed by Dependency Maintainer
 - [ ] Description complete
 - [ ] Initial Acceptance Criteria Defined
 - [ ] The person who will Approve story identified